prabhu43/website/content/blog/container-from-scratch.md

 Since there are different versions of libs and hence different envs are required, each and every service needs to be isolated from one another.

 In order to isolate the processes, people started using Virtual Machines.
-Lets see how Virtual Machines solve this problem.
+Let's see how Virtual Machines solve this problem.
 ![Virtual Machine](/img/vm.jpg)

 Virtual machine is a separate guest OS created by an hypervisor running on a host machine.